modir/using-laminas-framework-book/version2/docs/forms_advanced.md

    performs the "session riding" and can act on behalf of the logged in user.
    It is now able to submit the payment form to the payment gateway site.

-I> The above described CSRF attack is possible it the web form on the payment gateway site I> does not check the source of the HTTP request.
-The people who maintain the payment I> gateway site must put more attention in making its forms more secure.
+> The above described CSRF attack is possible it the web form on the payment gateway site
+> does not check the source of the HTTP request.
+The people who maintain the payment
+> gateway site must put more attention in making its forms more secure.

 To prevent CSRF attacks to a form, one has to require a special token with the form, as follows: